tastejs/PropertyCross/assets/README.md

 # Assets

-This folder contains a number of assets that are used across the rarious implementations
+This folder contains a number of assets that are used across the various implementations

 ## Icons